We use cookies to ensure you get the best experience on our website.

 Network scanning is an automated process that continuously scans a network for active devices connected to the network.
 The software attempts to identify the connected devices and the user associated with the device to determine whether or not there is a threat.

-Network scanning is used in conjunction with other automated processes whereby users are perceived as a threat.
+Network scanning should be used in conjunction with other automated processes in which users are perceived as a threat.
 For instance, suspicious devices can be disconnected from the network and banned based on IP address.
 Any changes made to the network can be isolated and reversed until the threat is cleared by another automatic process.

 3. Firewall logging

 Firewall logging is a process that automatically documents all activity related to a network firewall.
-For example, a typical firewall log will contain information about how the firewall handled different segments of traffic across the network.
-The logs also track the source and destination IP addresses of all traffic, as well as port numbers and protocols used.
+For example, a typical firewall log will contain information about how the firewall handles different segments of traffic across the network.
+The logs also track the source and destination IP addresses of all traffic, in addition to port numbers and protocols used.

 4. Penetration testing